 - The situation addressed by the applicant must not be related to a proclaimed state disaster declaration or a federal disaster declaration. - The situation addressed by the applicant must be both unanticipated and beyond the control of the local government (e.g., not for facilities or equipment beyond their normal, useful life span). - The problem being addressed must be of recent origin.
-For Urgent Need assistance, this means that the situation first occurred or was first discovered no more than 30 days prior to the date that the potential applicant provides a written request to the Tx CDBG for Urgent Need assistance.
-The Urgent Need Fund will not fund projects to address a situation that has been known for more than 30 days or should have been known would occur based on the applicant's existing system facilities. - Each applicant for these funds must demonstrate that local funds or funds from other state or federal sources are not available to completely address the problem. - The distribution of these funds will be coordinated with other state agencies. - The infrastructure failure cannot have resulted from a lack of maintenance. - Urgent Need funds cannot be used to restore infrastructure that has been cited previously for failure to meet minimum state standards. - The infrastructure failure cannot have been caused by operator error. - The infrastructure requested by the applicant cannot include back-up or redundant systems. - Tx CDBG will consider whether funds under an existing Tx CDBG contract are available to be reallocated to address the situation. - The Urgent Need Fund will not finance temporary solutions to the problem or circumstance.
+For Urgent Need assistance, this means that the situation first occurred or was first discovered no more than 30 days prior to the date that the potential applicant provides a written request to the TDA for Urgent Need assistance.

+Urgent Need funds cannot fund projects to address a situation that has been known for more than 30 days or should have been known would occur based on the applicant's existing system facilities.

+- Each applicant for these funds must demonstrate that local funds or funds from other state or federal sources are not available to completely address the problem. - The distribution of these funds will be coordinated with other state agencies. - The applicant must provide documentation from an engineer or other qualified professional that the infrastructure failure cannot have resulted from a lack of maintenance. - Urgent Need funds cannot be used to restore infrastructure that has been cited previously for failure to meet minimum state standards. - The applicant must provide documentation from an engineer or other qualified professional that the infrastructure failure cannot have been caused by operator error. - The infrastructure requested by the applicant cannot include back-up or redundant systems. - TDA will consider whether funds under an existing TxCDBG contract are available to be reallocated to address the situation, if eligible. - The Urgent Need Fund will not finance temporary solutions to the problem or circumstance.

-Construction on an Urgent Need fund project must begin within ninety (90) days from the start date of the Tx CDBG contract.
-The Tx CDBG reserves the right to deobligate the funds under an Urgent Need Fund contract if the grantee fails to meet this requirement.
+Construction on an Urgent Need fund project must begin within ninety (90) days from the start date of the TxCDBG contract.
+TDA may de-obligate the funds under an Urgent Need Fund contract if the grantee fails to meet this requirement.

 Each applicant for Urgent Need funds must provide matching funds.
-If the applicant's 2000 Census population is equal to or fewer than 1,500 persons, the applicant must provide matching funds equal to 10 percent of the Tx CDBG funds requested.
-If the applicant's 2000 Census population is over 1,500 persons, the applicant must provide matching funds equal to 20 percent of the Tx CDBG funds requested.
+If the applicant's most recent Census population is equal to or fewer than 1,500 persons, the applicant must provide matching funds equal to 10 percent of the TxCDBG funds requested.
+If the applicant's most recent Census population is over 1,500 persons, the applicant must provide matching funds equal to 20 percent of the TxCDBG funds requested.
 For county applications where the beneficiaries of the water or sewer improvements are located in unincorporated areas, the population category for matching funds is based on the number of project beneficiaries.

-6. Tx CDBG STEP Fund
+6. TxCDBG STEP Fund